repobee/repobee/docs/configuration.rst

     students_file = STUDENTS_FILE_ABSOLUTE_PATH

-**To find out where to place the configuration file (and what to name it)**, run `repomate -h`.
-At the very top, there should be a line looking something like this:
+**To find out where to place the configuration file (and what to name it)**, run ``repomate show-config``.
+Assuming there is no config file, you'll get an error message on the following form:

 .. code-block:: bash

+    $ repomate show-config
-    [INFO] no config file found.
-Expected config file location: /home/USERNAME/.config/repomate/config.cnf
+    [ERROR] FileError: no config file found, expected location: /home/USERNAME/.config/repomate/config.cnf

 The filepath at the end is where you should put your config file.
+Note that this differs between operating systems, so just copying the path listed *here* may not work.
+Run ``show-config`` again to check that the file can be found and parsed properly.

 The configuration file can also be used to configure ``repomate`` plugins.
 See the :ref:`configure_plugs` section for more details.